9 Places in San Francisco That Will Make You Laugh Out Loud

 The largest and longest-running improv theater and school in Northern California, BATS performs new shows every weekend including “Improvised Farce” at its Bayfront Theater in Fort Mason and classes are offered year-round for students at all levels.
 The group is also widely known for its Theatresports format in which two teams of improvisers compete against each other for points.
 Performances are every Friday and Saturday.

 Cartoon Art Museum

-As the Cartoon Art Museum relocates to its new home in Fisherman's Wharf, it continues to draw on more than 6,000 pieces of original cartoon and animation art for temporary exhibitions throughout the city.
+At its new home in the Fisherman's Wharf area, the Cartoon Art Museum continues to draw on more than 6,000 pieces of original cartoon and animation.
 Originally a “museum without walls” fostered by a group of cartoon enthusiasts, the museum was able to establish residence in the heart of the Yerba Buena Gardens cultural district in 1987 with an endowment from Charles M. Schulz, the creator of “Peanuts.”
 The exhibitions are often topical and provocative.

 Charles M. Schulz Museum

 Just 54 miles north of San Francisco in Santa Rosa, the Charles M. Schulz Museum provides a permanent home at 2301 Hardies Lane, to the “Peanuts” gang and preserves, displays and interprets the art of Schulz.
 Home to the largest collection of oriiginal "Peanuts" artwork in the world, the collection allows visitors to see original comic strips, learn about the art of cartooning and learn more about Schulz's role in its development.
 Don't miss the re-creation of his art studio and animated "Peanuts" specials in the the theater.